 Pattaya is one of the most fascinating places around the world.
 It has a wide variety of cultures and influences that come together beautifully to create an atmosphere of fun and relaxation at the same time.
 It is the perfect place to bring your family to learn about nature, culture, history, and each other.

-1. Walking Street
+1. Walking Street in Pattaya

 Pattaya is known for having a bit of a crazy nightlife, but that doesn’t mean you have to avoid those areas.
 Of all spaces, Walking Street is known to be the craziest and biggest party.
 Note that you don’t have to avoid it with children.